shr218/Opinion-Summarisation-of-Hotel-Reviews/README.md

 The hotels.csv        	---->	consolidated dataset consisting of 540 hotels from 6 different countries.
 gen.ipnyb               ---->	Generate topics using LDA
 NER.ipnyb               ---->	To generate staff reviews individually.
-final.ipnyb             ---->	Performs extractive summarisation,aspect-based sentiment analysis on the reviews and extraction of phrases.
+FinalCode.ipnyb             ---->	Performs extractive summarisation,aspect-based sentiment analysis on the reviews and extraction of phrases.
 sentiment-opinions.csv  ---->	Result of aspect based sentiment analysis.

 ## Usage: